Teacher Certification Applicants

 - completed application to the Educator Preparation Program

-- accepted offer of admittance and nonrefundable $35 fee
+- accepted offer of admission and nonrefundable $35 fee

 - completed application for a Certification Plan and nonrefundable $75 fee

 Admission requirements are subject to change in response to state law and university policy and do not adhere to a particular catalog year.
 Review the Office of Educator Preparation website for current admittance information and processes.

 Successful teaching requires a combination of both academic and interpersonal skills.
 Behaviors, skills, abilities, and dispositions which are required for successful teaching as well as the candidate's general level of readiness for teaching in EC - 12 classrooms are regularly assessed.

 All candidates requesting placement in EC - 12 schools must complete a criminal background check.
 Each school district has its own background check process and requirements that must be met before the school district will approve a candidate's placement.

 Once admitted to the program, candidates must apply for a certification plan and pay a fee.
 Each certification has different course requirements that may vary according to a candidate's academic background.
 Up to six semester credit hours of graduate-level courses may be substituted or transferred with the approval of a program advisor.
 Candidates seeking secondary or all-level certification may be required to repeat or enroll in undergraduate courses to meet subject-specific content requirements.

 A minimum of 30 clock hours of field experience observation is required; students must complete this requirement before student teaching either in a field block experience or as a stand-alone placement embedded in specific course work.
 Candidates must consult OEP and/or a program advisor before deciding how to fulfill this requirement.

 Student teaching is the state-required culminating experience of the teacher certification process.
 This is a one-semester (six credit hours), unpaid, full-time experience in a local public school classroom.
 However, some candidates with advance approval from a program advisor and the OEP may choose to pursue a year-long, paid internship.
 All course work from the certification plan must be completed prior to the student teaching semester.